pmean/build-website/text/21/spatial-statistics.md

 + Noel Cressie, Christopher K. Wikle.
 Statistics for Spatio-Temporal Data, Wiley.
 Again, there is a nice description on the [publisher's website][cre1].

-Edzer Pebesma, Marius Appel, and Daniel Nüst have a nice [blog][peb1], r-spatial, for those interested in learning how to do spatial analysis using R.
+Edzer Pebesma, Marius Appel, and Daniel Nï¿½st have a nice [blog][peb1], r-spatial, for those interested in learning how to do spatial analysis using R.

 Lu Zhang.
 Nearest Neighbor Gaussian Processes (NNGP) based models in Stan (2018, Jan), is a nicely worked out [example of spatial analysis][zha1] using the Bayesian package, Stan.